rsayyed591/android_TictacToe/readme.md

 ## Credits

-This project was created by [Your Name].
-Feel free to contribute or report issues on the [GitHub repository](https://github.com/rsayyed591/android_TictacToe.git).
+This project was created by [Rehan Sayyed].
+Feel free to contribute or report issues on the [GitHub repository](https://github.com/rsayyed591/tictacToe.git).